-Topic: Improving the perimeter control and increasing the passing quality of the player exposed to different situations.

-Equipment: Soccer ball, wall (bench, etc.), racquet, softball or similar small ball

-Course Content Comments Introduction Section While passing alternately with the right and left The player must Warm-up with the ball feet against the wall, the softball ball is kept keep his/her head moving continuously with the badminton racket up to observe 30 min. in the hand.
-Continue by changing hands on every and control the fifth pass, without letting the ball fall off the racket. court while in By bouncing the ball on the racket, the movement possession of the is made more difficult. ball.
+Topic : Improving the perindifferent situations. meter control and increasing the passing quality of the player exposed to vall (bench, etc.), racquet, softball or similar small bal 1 Course Content Comments Introduction Section Warm-up with the ball - 30 min.
+While passing alternately with the right and left feet against the wall, the softball ball is kept moving continuously with the badminton racket in the hand.
+Continue by changing hands on every fifth pass, without letting the ball fall off the racket.
+By bouncing the ball on the racket, the movement is made more difficult.
+The player must keep his/her head up to observe and control the court while in possession of the ball.
 Figure 1 Individual Exercise (Lutz, 2010)